 Formed in 2012, The Dead South have recorded and released three albums.
 Their most recent album “Illusion&Doubt” charted at #2 on the Bluegrass US Billboards and won Best Saskatchewan Album of 2016.
-Their debut album “Good Company”, first released in 2014, is making waves to this day and continues to climb the charts at #3 Alternative Albums, US and #32 All Categories Top Album in Canada, while their official music video to “Good Company” has well over 9 Million views on YouTube.
+Their debut album “Good Company”, first released in 2014, Is still on the US Alternative Albums and Canadian All Categories Top Album charts, while their official music video to “Good Company” has millions of views on YouTube.

 Meet The Dead South